Tpm100/alx-system_engineering-devops/0x00-shell_basics/README.md

- script that lists all files
+a command that lists all the files and directories of the current directory